realstealthninja/lemon-API/README.md

 ## Usage
-**This project is built to run in docker, basically only because of PostgreSQL** You may connect to your own PostgeSQL host by modifying `./lemonapi/utils/config.py` ``Server`` class.
+**This project is built to run in docker, basically only because of PostgreSQL** You may connect to your own postgresql host by modifying `./lemonapi/utils/config.py` ``Server`` class.

 ## Credentials
 There are no default testing credentials, you must create user yourself.
 It is done easily in the `/docs/` endpoint, security section --> `add_user`.